hc-sc-ocdo-bdpd/file-processing/docs/source/index.rst

    - provide aggregate statistics on file size and file count versus file type

-   - compare file similarity of text-based documents to identify possible duplicates
+   - compare file similarity of document-based files to identify possible duplicates in a directory

+3. Comparing 2 document-based files via cosine similarity and Levenshtein distance

 |